Synthetic fractional flux quanta in a ring of superconducting qubits: Synthetic gauge field by Leviton protocol

-{\it Synthetic gauge field by Leviton protocol.---} Levitons consist of suitable Lorentzian pulses that are characterized by an exponential Fourier spectrum and yield a quantized phase advanced of $2\pi$.
+Levitons consist of suitable Lorentzian pulses that are characterized by an exponential Fourier spectrum and yield a quantized phase advanced of $2\pi$.
 Based on such a feature, Levitons have been originally introduced in quantum physics by Levitov as noise-free electronic excitations for edge states in the Quantum Hall effect regimes \cite{levitov1996electron,ivanov1997coherent,keeling2006minimal,dubois2013minimal,glattli2017levitons}.
 Here, we propose Levitons to implement a synthetic gauge field by Floquet dynamics.
 The protocol consists in modulating a suitable subset of adjacent $N_m<N_s$ transmons through a sequence of Leviton pulses of period $T$ and width $\tau$

 in which $t_j$ is a site-dependent reference time.
 We shall see that $N_m\geq 2$ is a necessary condition for the protocol to work.
 Thanks to the properties of Levitons, it can be analytically shown that the hopping between the modulated adjacent transmons acquires a phase $\gamma$